Benefits of Belly Breathing for Kids

 Did you know that changing the way you breathe can change the way you feel?

 Stop what you are doing right now.
 That’s right….STOP!

-Now inhale through your nose, filling up your lungs with air and pausing at the top.
-Then, exhale slowly until your lungs are completely empty.
+Now take in a deep breath through your nose, filling up your lungs with air and pausing at the top.
+Then, slowly exhale the air out until your lungs are empty.

 What did you notice?

 Taking a slow and intentional breath (or several) is the fastest way to activate the body’s relaxation response.
 It gives your body a chance to calm and reset.

 Have you ever watched a sleeping baby breathe?
 When my kids were little, I loved watching their small bodies sleep soundly in their crib, their bellies rising and falling rhythmically with each breath cycle.

 Babies intuitively breathe this way.
 Their bellies fill up with each inhalation and fall with each exhalation.
 But during childhood, we begin to lose those healthy bellies breathing patterns and pick up new habits based on stress.

 Most of us develop a habit of fast, shallow breaths that increase tension and reduce fresh oxygen flow throughout the body.